thepawankrtiwari/thepawankrtiwari/README.md

 My tech journey is a dynamic blend of learning, experimenting, and sharing knowledge with the community.

 🔭 Current Focus
-- &nbsp; DevOps & Cloud Computing: Enhancing my expertise in automation, orchestration, and cloud infrastructure.
+- &nbsp; Containerization & CI/CD Technologies: Enhancing my expertise in docker, jenkins, and cloud automation.
 - &nbsp; Notion: Leveraging it for seamless project management and personal productivity.

 🌱 Learning Goals